fieldtrip/website/tutorial/headmodel_eeg_bem.md

 ## Summary and further reading

-In this tutorial, it was explained how to build a volume conduction model of the head using a single subject anatomical MRI and the boundary element method (BEM) developed by Oostendorp and van Oosterom (1989).
-In the exercises, we compared the BEM model to a concentric spheres model that was fitted on the scalp, skull and brain surfaces.
+This tutorial explained how to build a volume conduction model of the head using a single subject anatomical MRI and the boundary element method (BEM) developed by Oostendorp and van Oosterom (1989).
+In the exercises, we also compared the BEM model to a concentric spheres model that was fitted on the scalp, skull and brain surfaces.

 You can read more about specific source-reconstruction methods in the [Localizing oscillatory sources using beamformer techniques](/tutorial/beamformer) and in the [Source reconstruction of event-related fields using minimum-norm estimate](/tutorial/minimumnormestimate) tutorials.